KRAPOW MOO | ผัดกระเพาหมู

 Fragrant minced chicken salad, with fresh chilli, mint, coriander and lime, served on a crunchy lettuce base.

-One of the most famous dishes in Thailand and eaten absolutely everywhere is Laab - a zesty, fresh and vibrant mincemeat salad (in this case chicken but commonly made with pork, beef or duck), with loads of mint and other fresh herbs, shallots, toasted rice powder, dried chilli, lime juice and fish sauce.
+One of the most famous dishes in Thailand and eaten absolutely everywhere is Larb - a zesty, fresh and vibrant mincemeat salad (in this case chicken but commonly made with pork, beef or duck - we also use turkey), with loads of mint and other fresh herbs, shallots, toasted rice powder, dried chilli, lime juice and fish sauce.
 Full of protein and packed with nutrients and vitamins, you’ve got yourself a fresh & tasty salad that’s perfect in the warmer months (it's served cold) and for anyone wanting to enjoy Thai food without worrying about overindulging.

 We source all our fresh ingredients locally.
 Our meat produce is all UK based and comes from Smithfields Meat Market, from J.F.
 Edwards.
 Our vegetables and herbs from New Spitalfields Market, and our Asian ingredients from See Woo.